matomo-org/developer-documentation/docs/tracking-javascript.md

 ### Using the Tracker Object

-*   `enableLinkTracking( enable )` - Install link tracking on all applicable link elements.
-Set the enable parameter to true to use a pseudo-click handler to track browsers (such as Firefox) which don't generate click events for the middle mouse button.
-By default only "true" mouse click events are handled.
 *   `trackEvent(category, action, [name], [value])` - Logs an event with an event category (Videos, Music, Games...), an event action (Play, Pause, Duration, Add Playlist, Downloaded, Clicked...), and an optional event name and optional numeric value.
 *   `trackPageView([customTitle])` - Logs a visit to this page
 *   `trackSiteSearch(keyword, [category], [resultsCount])` - Log an internal site search for a specific keyword, in an optional category, specifying the optional count of search results in the page.